KIZI/EasyMiner/README.md

 ### EasyMiner with R backend

-Note: The HTTP_SERVER_ADDR has to contain an address to a **docker host** that is reachable from both any docker container and your internet browser.
+:grey_exclamation: Note: The HTTP_SERVER_ADDR has to contain an address to a **docker host** that is reachable from both any docker container and your internet browser.

 Requirements: Docker 1.12+